Personal tools

 7) The command alias SAVE is provided for the commonly used LIST/FORMAT=CDF. netCDF outputs are self-documenting, including grid definitions.
 The output files can be used as input with the command USE—alias for SET DATA/FORMAT=CDF.
 See command SAVE for further notes about netCDF files.

-8) For tab and comma foratted output, the coordinates are checked to see if the default format gives enough precision to distinguish all of the coordinates.
+8) For tab and comma formatted output, the coordinates are checked to see if the default format gives enough precision to distinguish all of the coordinates.
 For fine grids, the coordinates are output with enough digits to distinguish them.
 This may result in the coordinates not lining up with the columns of the variable values.
-If there is missing data, a tab or comma will be written as a placeholder.
+The missing-value flags are written in the header lines and if there is missing data, the missing value for each variable is written.
+This makes the data work when imported into other applications.

 Only valid for netCDF output (LIST/FORMAT=cdf).
 Outputs the data, including the bounds attribute on all of its axes.
 The bounds attribute is used by default on all irregular axes, for Ferret ersion 5.70 and later.
 See the comments under SAVE.